Gladys Guevarra: Early life

-Gladys Guevarra is a comedian and voice impersonator who previously worked in GMA Network, and was also the former lead vocalist of the band Gladys and the Boxers with K in which they were noted for their hit song "Sasakyan Kita" (I'll ride With You).
-She rose to prominence during her stint in GMA Network's noontime show Eat Bulaga!.
+Gladys Guevarra is a comedian and voice impersonator who previously worked in GMA Network, and was also the former lead vocalist of the band Gladys and the Boxers with K, in which they were noted for their hit song, "Sasakyan Kita" (I'll ride with you).
+She rose to prominence during her stint on GMA Network's noontime show Eat Bulaga!.
 She eventually left the show citing health reasons stemming from a bulging disk and scoliosis.
 But there were some rumors that she and co-host Janno Gibbs were removed from the show because of brewing a secret relationship.
 The former vehemently denies the allegations.
 She entered the Pinoy Big Brother House on Day 46 to fill one of the gaps left behind by Ethel and Mcoy with the other reoccupied by Gaby.
 To add further confusion and mystery to her identity before her entrance, she imitated the voices of Annabelle Rama and midget actress Mahal.
 She then left the house on Day 58 due to depression.